A Brief History of Aromatherapy

 Essential oils and their use throughout time

 The use of aromatic oils has a long and honored history.
-While the beginnings of their use is sketchy — and no one can say with certainty when or where aromatics were first used — experts believe that they were man's first medicines — pre-dating even the use of herbs.
+While the beginnings of their use is sketchy, and no one can say with certainty when or where aromatics were first used, experts believe that their use pre-dated that of herbs.

-Records dating back to 4500 B.C. describe the use of balsamic substances with aromatic properties for religious rituals and medical applications.
-For many centuries, essential oils and other aromatics were used for religious rituals, the treatment of illness and other physical and spiritual needs.
+Records dating back to 4500 B.C. describe the use of balsamic substances with aromatic properties for religious rituals and wellness applications.
+For many centuries, essential oils and other aromatics were used for religious rituals, to support health and wellness and other physical and spiritual needs.

-Ancient writings tell of scented barks, resins, spices and aromatic vinegars, wines and beers that were used in rituals, temples, astrology, embalming and medicine.
+Ancient writings tell of scented barks, resins, spices and aromatic vinegars, wines and beers that were used in rituals, temples, astrology, embalming and wellness.

 Throughout world history, fragrant oils and spices have played a prominent role in everyday life.
 One of the Dead Sea Scrolls, on display in Israel at the Shrine of the Book Museum, contains this intriguing phrase: "and he will know his children by their scent."

 By the time Joseph was sold into slavery in Egypt (Gen. 37:25ff), the use of aromatic oils had been long-established, and established trade routes facilitated the movement of aromatic substances from one place to another.

 The Egyptians may have been the first to discover the potential of fragrance.
 They created various aromatic blends, both for personal use and for ceremonies performed in the temples and pyramids.

 The Egyptians were masters in using essential oils and other aromatics in the embalming process.
 Historical records indicate that one of the founders of "pharaonic" health practices was the architect Imhotep, who was the Grand Vizier of King Djoser (2780 - 2720 B.C.).
 Imhotep is often given credit for ushering in the use of oils, herbs and aromatic plants for health purposes.